KITrokopter/gui-concepts/README.md

 ##Launching:

-If the Launch button is pressed, x quadrokopters that are ready to launch are randomly selected to launch.
+If the Launch button is pressed, x quadrocopters that are ready to launch are randomly selected to launch.
 After launching, the button changes to "Land" if we implement that.

 ##Adding a formation: